With four parameters I can fit an elephant, and with five I can make it wiggle its trunk. – John Von Neumann (abridged)

 - Differentiable geometry processing and graphics tools which are increasingly being adopted into vision pipelines, including, but not limited to, differentiable mesh manipulation, rendering, higher-order light transport, and their applications.

-Notably, most of the advances in thisour focus area of focuss have occurred in the last 3-4 years, and the interest in this nascent field isseems to be increasing exponentially (as evident from the push towards the release of open-source tools such as Kaolin , PyTorch3D , Kornia and more).
-Therefore we believe that the workshop is topical and expect it to garner interest from CV researchers far and wide.
+Notably, most of the advances in our focus areas have occurred in the last 3-4 years, and the interest in this nascent field is fast growing (evident from the push towards the release of open-source tools such as Kaolin , PyTorch3D , Kornia and more).

 - Garg R., B.G.
 V.K., Carneiro G., Reid I. Unsupervised CNN for Single View Depth Estimation: Geometry to the Rescue.
 ECCV 2016.